kumajimmy/xgboost_business_user/README.md

 These enhancements resulted in a significant reduction in RMSE, achieving a score of approximately **0.97768**, underscoring the model's improved performance.

+### Download Dataset

+The datasets for this project can be downloaded from the [GitHub Release](https://github.com/kumajimmy/xgboost_business_user/releases/tag/v1.0).

 ---

 ## Table of Contents